RobolinkInc/doc-v2/docs/codrone-edu/python/07-Sensors/03-get_temperature.md

 ##### Returns

-The temperature of the given unit as a float.
+The temperature of the drone in the given unit as a float.
 Default unit is Celcius.

 ##### Example Code
 ###### Python